Ways to Help Reduce Risk in Your Portfolio

 If, after reassessing your plan and rebalancing your portfolio, you want to take an even more defensive stance, there are other minor adjustments you might make.
 Specifically, you could bump up your holdings of less-risky asset classes and trim your long-term allocation to riskier ones.
 For example:

-- Cash: Generally speaking, your upside with cash is limited, but it retains its value in the face of even the steepest market declines.
+- Cash and cash investments: Generally speaking, your upside with cash is limited, but it retains its value (before inflation) in the face of even the steepest market declines.
 And cash tends not to move in lockstep with changes in the prices of other kinds of assets.
-“Cash is the ultimate defensive asset,” Mark says.
-“Plus it’s great way to hold an emergency fund.
-Even aggressive investors should consider keeping at least 5% of their portfolio in cash.”
+“Cash is the ultimate defensive asset, and cash investments can benefit from rising interest rates when the Fed is in a hiking cycle,” Mark says.
+“Plus, it’s great way to hold an emergency fund.”

 - Gold: The precious metal has a history of holding its value—and even rising—when other asset classes are under pressure.
 In fact, it was one of the few investments with positive returns during the worst days of the 2008–2009 financial crisis.
 Keep in mind, however, that while gold and other precious metals can shine when market conditions are uncertain, their prices can be volatile.

 - Treasuries: Backed by the full faith and credit of the U.S. government, these are the safest fixed income investments you can own.
-Short-term Treasuries (which mature in a year or less) or intermediate-term Treasuries (which mature in less than 10 years) can provide decent income with low risk.
-Longer-term Treasuries may offer even more income, though their prices could take a hit if interest rates continue to rise.
+Short-term Treasuries (which mature in a year or less) can provide income with low risk, especially as the Federal Reserve is poised to raise interest rates more than once in the coming months.
+Treasuries that mature in the intermediate term (i.e., less than 10 years) and longer term may offer even more income, though their prices could suffer as interest rates move higher.

-- Corporate and high-yield debt: The value of outstanding debt owed by businesses outside the financial sector has nearly doubled over the past decade, to a record $9.8 trillion,* as companies capitalized on historically low interest rates—raising concerns of a potential bubble.
+- High-yield debt: The value of outstanding debt owed by sub-investment grade businesses has more than doubled since 2008 to a record $3 trillion1 as companies capitalized on historically low interest rates, raising concerns of a potential bubble.

 - Small-cap stocks: Publicly traded companies with a market capitalization ranging from roughly $300 million to $2 billion tend to be more volatile than their large-cap counterparts, particularly during a downturn.